Perdomo Habano Connecticut Look & Feel

 Not the least because you have a versatile, swiss-army-knife-like allrounder cigar in your hands.
 You could enjoy it in the morning with a freshly brewed cup of coffee or tea.
 You could enjoy this as a lunch break cigar, in the early afternoon, or as your creamy late-night cigar.

 Pairing Recommendations With A Perdomo Habano Connecticut Cigar

 Grab a cookie, a gulp of whole milk, and just revel in seventh heaven – simple as that.
 You could also reach for green olives to enjoy with your smoke.

 Since some of the tobaccos were aged in bourbon barrels, it feels like a no-brainer to pour a glass of bourbon as a pairing.
 A creamy, wheated bourbon, in particular, highlighted the Connecticut shade characteristics and lent a gentle, aromatic carpet for the Robusto.

 This is a perfect stick to savor alongside a glass of sweet wine.
 5 puttonyos Tokaj, German Riesling, or Austria Beerenauslese will all take your senses of a journey of delight.

 When looking for a proper caffeine kick, I’d probably reach for an espresso macchiato or a cappuccino to underline the creamy element yet again.

-Overall, the Perdomo Habano Connecticut is a well-rounded everyday cigar with for many different occasions.
-It is a characterful smoke, still providing the bitter-sweet, nutty sensations that you’d expect from a Connecticut shade, but with a lot more depth, body and oomph to it.
+Overall, the Perdomo Habano Connecticut is a well-rounded everyday cigar for many different occasions.
+It is a characterful smoke, still providing the bitter-sweet, nutty sensations that you’d expect from a Connecticut shade, but with a lot more depth, body, and oomph to it.